 This idea drove my recently completed design thesis project; in researching, I came to find there are many examples of cities which celebrate their unique relationship to water within the urban environment.
 Post graduation, I took the opportunity to visit some of these cities including Rome, Venice, Freiburg and Budapest.
 Although different in many ways, each of these cities is an example of a unique water urbanism, which grew out of necessity or circumstance with a regard for water as a life sustaining resource.

 Budapest is also known as the ‘City of Baths;’ thermal baths exist all over the city, both indoor and outdoor.
 Hungary is rich in natural thermal springs, and the local culture of bathing dates back to when the Romans discovered and exploited these resources.
 These pools are an example of an embraced condition which became an embedded part of the city’s culture.
-They are still frequented by the public; on a chilly night in December when I visited, the outdoor pools at Széchenyi Baths were full.
+They are still frequented by the public; on a chilly night in December when I visited, the outdoor pools and water tanks at Széchenyi Baths were full.

 Rome is famous for it’s sophisticated water system, which consisted of spectacular aqueducts and fountains.
 Fountains such as the Trevi Fountain are huge tourist destinations today.
 However, these large, elaborate fountains are not the only ones that exist in Rome: more interesting to me were the 2,500 small public fountains, also known as nasoni, scattered around the city.
 These fountains supply the city with clean water that is fresh and safe for drinking.
 The design is utilitarian: strong water pressure and a small hole at the top of the spout allow for practical drinking.
 They are a unique and dependable source of water that the city can rely on and, as a visitor, you don’t have to travel far to find somewhere to fill up your water bottle.